 The demand for imported beef in China is predicted to be strong.
-China’s beef imports have grown almost 15 times in the past five years, from 32,858 tonnes in 2010 to 494,946 tonnes in 2015.
-The increasing strength of beef imports in China is reflecting the growing imbalance between expanding consumption and domestic production that cannot fully be met by the domestic demand.
+In 2021, China imported about 2.3 million tons of beef, about 10 percent more than in the previous year.
+China’s beef imports have grown almost 15 times in the past five years.
+The increasing strength of beef imports in China is reflecting the growing imbalance between expanding consumption and domestic production that cannot fully be met by China’s demand.

-In the recent years due to the Covid-19 pandemic, and the African Swine Fever (ASF) China has experienced a consequent disruption and a substantial meat shortage, these unplanned events have played a major role in drastically increasing the beefs meat exports in China.
-Over the past ten years, China has continuesly been opening its beef market to a growing list of suppliers, especially foreign suppliers.
+In recent years due to the Covid-19 pandemic, and the African Swine Fever (ASF) China has experienced a consequent disruption and a substantial meat shortage, these unplanned events have played a major role in drastically increasing beef exports to China.
+Over the past ten years, China has continuously been opening its beef market to a growing list of suppliers, especially foreign suppliers.

 Chinese consumers and their love for meat

 As increasingly more Chinese enter the new middle class, meat products are becoming a crucial component of the Chinese diet and food sector.
 China has a long history of livestock production and meat (such as pork, lamb, beef, and poultry) consumption, however, meat has not always been accessible and affordable for the common population.
 Once a luxury, today meat is on the daily menu of many Chinese.

 China’s affluent urban middle-class consumers have a strong demand for beef and they are able and willing to pay more for safe and quality food in which meat is a priority.
 This follows many years of food-related safety issues.
 Chinese demand for beef products is growing, as people seek higher protein and low-fat